Common New Student Questions

 Quad – over 225 square feet

-All rooms have a desk, chair, bed, dresser, and closet.
+All rooms have a desk, chair, bed, dresser, trash can, and closet.
 There is an overhead light and blinds.
 Most rooms, particularly in the First Year student areas, have tiled floors.

-- Can I come visit my room over the summer?
+Can I visit my room over the summer?

 Unfortunately no, many of the halls are used for summer Conferences and Camps during the summer months.
 They would not be available to view.

-Move in information can be found on the CORE page:http://wheatoncollege.edu/sail/core/orientation/.
-Because limitations on our staff and final preparations to the residence halls, we cannot accept early arrivals prior to the morning of move-in day unless you are participating in a Pre-Orientation program or preseason Athletics.
+Due to staff limitations and final preparations to the residence halls, we cannot accept early arrivals prior to the morning of move-in day unless you are participating in a Pre-Orientation program or preseason Athletics.